PO Box 7063, Warrnambool Victoria 3280

 Community Projects

 As part of the LGSC Program our participants form project teams to complete community projects as a Program deliverable.
-Our annual projects have direct benefit to the Great South Coast region and must align to the Great South Coast Strategic Plans.
+Our annual projects have direct benefit to the Great South Coast region and align to Great South Coast Strategic Plans.

 Our diverse project teams engage in action learning allowing them to engage with the community in ways that are not possible in their professional life.
 In many cases we are adding capacity to projects in partnership with NFP’s who require additional support and profiling.